It’s never to early to start planning your Winter vacation on the GNP

 It certainly is never too early to begin your plan to enjoy all the Great Northern Peninsula has to offer.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on November 14, 2013, in Landscapes/Geography, Tradition and tagged Christopher Mitchelmore, Great Northern Peninsula, Newfoundland & Labrador, Rural area, snow, snowmobile, Strait of Belle Isle, The Straits White Bay North, vacation, winter.
+Posted on November 14, 2013, in Culture, Nature and tagged Christopher Mitchelmore, Great Northern Peninsula, Newfoundland & Labrador, Rural area, snow, snowmobile, Strait of Belle Isle, The Straits White Bay North, vacation, winter.
 Bookmark the permalink.
 Leave a comment.